story by: Yol-Itzma Aguirre

 Thank you to @theacademy for this unbelievable honor.
 Thank you for considering this story about two women that are millions of women around the world.
 I feel overwhelmed, and happy but above all grateful.
 Cuando empezaba este viaje querida compañera @yalitzaapariciomtz comparto esta nominación contigo y con cada una de las personas que trabajaron en @romacuaron Gracias siempre @alfonsocuaron @garbyrodz @nicocelismx #EugenioCaballero @participant #DavidLinde Y tantísimos más.
 And a very special thanks to the incredible @netflix team that has done an outstanding job to bring this film to the eyes of the world. ¡Y gracias México!

-Mercedes Ruehl, whose mother is of Cuban heritage, won the Best Supporting Actress Oscar in 1992 for The Fisher King.
-Penélope Cruz, who is Hispanic, also took home the gold in 2008, for her work in the comedy-drama Vicky Cristina Barcelona, making her the first Española to win.
+Mercedes Ruehl, who doesn’t identify as “Latina” but she is of Cuban heritage on her maternal side, won the Best Supporting Actress Oscar in 1992 for The Fisher King.
+Penélope Cruz (non-Latina) who is Hispanic, also took home the gold in 2008, for her work in the comedy-drama Vicky Cristina Barcelona, making her the first Española to win.